Cuxhaven station

 Cuxhaven (Bahnhof Cuxhaven) is a railway station located in Cuxhaven, Germany.
-The station is located on the Lower Elbe Railway and Bremerhaven–Cuxhaven railway.
+The station is located on the Lower Elbe Railway and Bremerhaven–Cuxhaven railway and terminus for both lines.
 The Cuxhaven-Bremerhaven service is operated by EVB.
 The Cuxhaven to Hamburg service, which was operated by Deutsche Bahn, became a Metronom service at the end of 2007.
 In December 2018, Start Unterelbe GmbH, a subsidiary of Deutsche Bahn, took over the service.
 Today the station building is owned by a cooperative.

 Train services

-The following services currently call at the station:
+The following trains currently call at the station: